acassen/keepalived/doc/source/configuration_synopsis.rst

-notification_email_from     email to use when processing “MAIL FROM:” SMTP command  List smtp_server remote SMTP     server to use for sending mail notifications            alphanum smtp_connect_timeout        specify a timeout for SMTP stream processing            numerical lvs_id                      specify the name of the LVS director                    alphanum
+notification_email_from     email to use when processing “MAIL FROM:” SMTP command  List smtp_server remote SMTP     server to use for sending mail notifications            alphanum smtp_connect_timeout        specify a timeout for SMTP stream processing            numerical router_id                   specify the name of the LVS director                    string
 ========================    ======================================================  =========

 Email type: Is a string using charset as specified into the SMTP RFC eg: “user@domain.com”